BBCnewslondon/Vesta/README.md

 - Start/stop controls to manage sensor subscriptions and conserve battery.
 - Configurable endpoint field with a one-tap JSON payload sender for rapid backend testing.
 - Built-in Socket.IO client that streams readings to a configurable WebSocket namespace.
+- Fall detection alert loop powered by a Flask back end with CSV logging for model development.
 - Light and dark mode aware UI with last-updated timestamps for each sensor channel.

 ## Prerequisites